badcatlv/MomAndPopShopProject/README.md

 ## Mom and Popcorn Shop

 This is a simple web application that allows users to view a list of popcorn flavors and add them to a shopping cart.
-The user can also view the shopping cart and remove items from it.
+The user can adjusts quantities, remove items, and clear cart.

 Contributors: